Last Updated on November 1, 2021

 Still in London for another week, we finally headed to Neasden, north London, to visit Shri Swaminarayan Mandir, otherwise known as Neasden temple.
 This intricate hindu mandir (temple) was crafted in India using 5,000 tons of Italian Carrara marble and Bulgarian limestone, and then shipped in over 26,000 pieces to London where over 1,000 volunteers reassembled the marble pillars and white pinnacles, creating a masterpiece that at once seems completely out of place yet as though it fully belongs in a city as great and multicultural as London.
 It was as though our travels had begun, complete with witnessing unfamiliar practices with a mixture of awe and discomfort at our clear role as out-of-place westerners.

 We have been waiting three years to go see this temple, but we both couldn’t have been more relieved and inspired when we finally made.
-We decided that rather than take public transportation, we would go with car hire – London can be such a large city, and we wanted to see as much as possible with our new nomadic eyes.
-Because of this new perspective, our Neasden temple experience was much more interesting for us than it would have been before.
+Our Neasden temple experience was much more interesting for us than it would have been before.
 With this new attitude we realize that if you have heard that something is awe-inspiring, or you have the gut feeling that you really want to go see something, take the time to go and see it.
 Otherwise, what is the point of this new nomadic lifestyle anyway!

 Lesson 3: Let Loose